thammi/stuff/image_mount/README.md

 ## What is this?

 This script is designed to help you mount disk images.
-It will parse the partition table of the image using `sfdisk` and print the mount command for each partition.
+It will parse the partition table of the image using `parted` and print the mount command for each partition.

 ## Usage